kivervinicius/nightmare-examples/docs/known-issues/then-catch.md

 # `then...catch`
 The internal `.then()` method to Nightmare does not work precisely like native Promise `.then()`, instead _always_ opting to take the success and rejection callback for the promise.
-This was probably done in an effort to ensure `vo`, `co`, and possibly `mocha-generators` would work nicely with Nightmare.
+This was probably done to make sure `vo`, `co`, and possibly `mocha-generators` would work nicely with Nightmare.

 The side effect of this is minor, causing exceptions internal to `.then()` to behave differently to their Promise counterparts.
 Consider: